Drone Archaeology Explained: How Archaeologists Use Drones, LiDAR & Aerial Mapping

 The transformation shifts the discipline from “site-based” to “landscape-based” research.
 Historically, discovering a site required labor-intensive pedestrian surveys.
 Teams walked in lines looking for artifacts.
 Today, a drone maps 50 hectares in one flight.
 It generates a high-resolution 3D digital twin of the terrain.
 This efficiency allows archaeologists to answer regional questions.
 They can map trade routes, agricultural systems, and urbanization patterns.

-Drones are essential because they are non-invasive.
+Archaeologists rely on drones because they document fragile cultural landscapes without disturbing archaeological layers or damaging buried structures.
 Excavation is destructive; once a site is dug, it is altered forever.
 Drones allow for “digital excavation.”
 Sensors strip away vegetation or detect subsurface walls without touching the soil.

 This preservation-first approach aligns with modern ethical standards.
 Additionally, the cost of technology has plummeted.
 Tasks once requiring crewed aircraft and huge budgets are now done with commercial drones, democratizing access to high-fidelity aerial data for all researchers.